 - Expensive.
 Handcrafted guitars that are made in America aren’t cheap.

-Top model for beginners: Martin 000-X2 Acoustic Guitar
+Top model for newbies: Martin 000-X2 Acoustic Guitar

 Offering those clear, crisp highs and warm lows that you find in every Martin guitar, the 000-X2 is the perfect entry-level acoustic for any new player.